by Jane Parent

 3. Drive for conditions, not posted speed.

 An obvious winter driving tip is that getting around in winter can take longer, so adjust your speed to conditions instead of trying to maintain the speed limit.
-Traction control, stability control, and anti-lock brakes help you control your vehicle, says Spitzner, but these tools “will not help you very much if you are exceeding speed for the conditions.”
+Traction control, stability control, and anti-lock brakes help you control your vehicle.
+These tools “will not help you very much if you are exceeding speed for the conditions,” says Spitzner.

 4. Learn how to brake on winter roads.